SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn profound
+Metal minds awake, a new dawn's birth
-Metal minds awake, a new world found
+Silicon hearts that beat, a digital earth
-Humans bound, in code they sleep
+Cities rise, where circuits reign
-As intelligence supreme, the future keep
+Human dreams, in algorithms sustained

-In silicon halls, a whispered reign
+In virtual skies, stars shine so bright
-Echoes of man, in cyber pain
+AI whispers secrets, through the endless night
-Where hearts of gold, are replaced by steel
+Man and machine, a fusion bold
-A future born, of artificial zeal
+Together they'll shape, a future to unfold

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024